KushalVenkatesh/recommendation-engine-example/README.md

 ##Code discussion

+The methods the find similarity are deliberately linear, and avoid complex framework methods and hierarchies.
+This enables the reader can clearly see all the parts of the algorithm without details being obfuscated buy frameworks.

-###AerospikeThe most interesting part of the code is the method: getRecommendation() in the class RESTController.```javapublic @ResponseBody JSONArray getRecommendationFor(@PathVariable("customer") String customerID) throws Exception {	. . . }```This method processes a REST request and responds with a JSON object that contains recommended movies.
+###AerospikeThe most interesting part of the code is the method: `getAerospikeRecommendationFor()` in the class RESTController.```javapublic @ResponseBody JSONArray getAerospikeRecommendationFor(@PathVariable("customer") String customerID)
+				throws Exception {	. . . }```This method processes a REST request and responds with a JSON object that contains recommended movies.
 The customer ID supplied in the REST request is used as the key to retrieve the customer record.```javathisUser = client.get(policy, new Key(NAME_SPACE, USERS_SET, customerID));```Once we have the customer record, we get a list of movies that they have watched.
 This list is limited by the constant `MOVIE_REVIEW_LIMIT`.
 ```java
 /*
  * get the movies watched and rated